KelvinHere/Yoga_Milestone_4/testing.md

     - Sales tab displays a list of lessons bought from this instructor with lesson name, buyer, date and price before and after the sales percentage at the time of sale is removed .

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - Accessing while not an instructor redirects to the homepage, with the error message "Only instructors can do this"

 4. **delete_lesson view**
 - **Valid requests and requirements**
     - Passing a valid lesson_id that the user created deletes that lesson.
-    - Delete lesson buttons are disabled when users have purchased that lesson, to avoid customers loosing content
+    - Delete lesson buttons are disabled when users have purchased that lesson, to avoid customers losing content

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - Accessing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
     - Passing the lesson_id from a lesson created by another instructor, gives the error message "This lesson does not belong to you and has not been deleted, please check your username and try again."
     - Passing an invalid lesson_id gives the error message "Invalid lesson ID, no lessons were deleted."